 The statute of limitations for filing a wrongful death claim in the state of Florida is two years from the date of death.
-For example, if your loved one passes away because of another's recklessness or negligence on January 1, 2016, you must file a Florida wrongful death claim by January 1, 2018.
+For example, if your loved one passed away because of another's recklessness or negligence on September 1, 2020, you must file a Florida wrongful death claim by September 1, 2022.
 However, certain extensions may apply in very few cases, depending on the nature of the action.
-An attorney can assess the specifics.
+An attorney is able to assess the specifics.

 The general statute of limitations in the state of Florida is two years from the date of the death caused by the wrongful act or the negligence of another, according to The 2021 Florida Statute 95.11(4)(d), ensuring that these individuals are held liable for their actions, and the families of the deceased compensated.

 However, if certain extenuating circumstances occur, this period can be shortened or extended based on the nature of the action.

 Except for certain particular situations, once the specified period for filing a claim expires, courts no longer have jurisdiction to punish the accused and compensate the victims.

 Therefore, it is essential to file a claim within the wrongful death statute of limitations to be able to seek damages for your loved one’s death.
 Courts are very strict about the statute of limitations and will decline to hear a case after that time if no extenuating conditions are in place.
 Nonetheless, the time limit within which to file a wrongful death action is extended if the death was the result of:

 A wrongful death lawsuit is a civil court case aimed at winning compensation for financial and non-economic losses of surviving family members.
 A wrongful death claim in Florida must be filed by a personal representative, listed in the deceased person’s will or estate plan, or a court-appointed representative, in case of a missing listing.
 The designated representative must mention all of the victim’s survivors who have an interest in the claim.

 The beneficiaries who may obtain compensation from a wrongful death lawsuit are: